falkaer/the-guide/m3_types/s6_cooperative_matrices.md

 </figcaption>
 </figure>

+If you are working with a library like PyTorch and running training on a GPU you might be able to get PyTorch to make use of tensor cores by [automatic mixed precision][8]

 ## Additional Reading
 You can check out some material on [tensor cores][2] and [programming tensor cores][3] in CUDA.
 Or you can check out [cooperative matrices][4] and [machine learning][5] in Vulkan.
 There's also some material on